pgMemento/pgMemento/README.md

 ## 10. Future Plans

 Here are some plans I have for the next release:
-* Have a test logic for all procedures to enable continious integration
+* Extend test logic to all functions of pgMemento
 * Have log tables for primary keys, constraints, indexes etc.
 * Have a view to store metadata of additional created schemas for former table / database states.